Prime-Holding/widget_toolkit/README.md

-# Prime UI Toolkit
+# Widget Toolkit

-Prime UI Toolkit package consists of several smaller lightweight UI modules to increase productivity and development time spent on those features.
+The Widget Toolkit package consists of several smaller lightweight UI modules to increase productivity and development time spent on those features.

 ## Contents: